0

 There are three main types of lower back pain: acute back pain, chronic back pain, and subacute back pain.

-• Acute lower back pain is pain that lasts for a short period of time, typically less than six weeks.
-This type of pain is most often caused by an injury or strain to the back muscles.
+• Acute lower back pain lasts a short period, typically under six weeks.
+It is most often caused by an injury or strain to the back muscles.

-• Chronic lower back pain is pain that lasts for more than three months.
-This type of pain is often caused by a problem with the lumbar spine, such as arthritis or a herniated disc.
+• Chronic lower back pain lasts more than three months and is often caused by a problem with the lumbar spine, such as arthritis or a herniated disc.

-• Subacute lower back pain lasts for between six weeks and three months.
-This type of pain is often caused by an injury or strain to the back muscles.
+• Subacute lower back pain lasts between six weeks and three months.
+It is often caused by an injury or strain to the back muscles.

 What can I do to prevent Lower Back Pain?